List of Great Old Ones: Yig

 Yig (the Father of Serpents) first appeared in the story The Curse of Yig which was created by Zealia Bishop and almost completely rewritten by H. P. Lovecraft.
 He is a deity that appears as a serpent man, serpent with bat like wings, or as a giant snake.
 Although Yig is easy to anger, he is easy to please as well.
 Yig often sends his serpent minions, the children of Yig, to destroy or transform his enemies.
 He is associated with the Serpent Men.

 To Native Americans, Yig is regarded as "bad medicine".
-He is also alluded to in western American folklore.
-He is identified with the Mesoamerican deity Quetzalcoatl, and may be a prototype for that god and other serpentine gods worldwide.
+He is also alluded to in Western American folklore.
+He is considered a dark prototype of the Mesoamerican deity Quetzalcoatl and Kukulkan, and may be a dark prototype for that god and other serpentine gods worldwide.
+Furthermore, Yig occasionally bestows blessings upon the faithful, and because of these factors, he is sometimes considered to be one of the less malevolent of the Great Old Ones.

 Some authors identify him as the Stygian serpent god Set's father, and from Robert E. Howard's Conan stories, and also with the Great Serpent worshiped by the Serpent People of Valusia from Howard's Kull stories.

-Yig is the subject of a song by the shock rock band GWAR entitled "Horror of Yig", which appears on their album Scumdogs of the Universe.
+Yig is the subject of a song by the shock rock band Gwar entitled "Horror of Yig", which appears on their album Scumdogs of the Universe.
 The band The Darkest of the Hillside Thickets, famous for their Lovecraft references, also refers to Yig in a song titled "Yig Snake Daddy".

 Yig is the name of a deity in the Arcanis Dungeons & Dragons campaign setting.
 Yig was once (and may still be) worshipped by the Ssethregorean Empire, a group dominated by various lizard and snake-like beings.
 Yig in this mythos is a female deity, but still strongly associated with serpents, suggesting the name is not a coincidence.

 Despite being spoken of on only a few occasions in Lovecraft's work, Yig is one of the Ancient Ones included in the Arkham Horror boardgame, appearing alongside Ancients such as Cthulhu and Nyarlathotep, proving his popularity.

 Z

 Zathog

-Zathog appears in Richard Tierney's novel The Winds of Zarr (1971), as well as in his short story "From Beyond the Stars" (1975).
+Zathog (The Black Lord of Whirling Vortices) appears in Richard Tierney's novel The Winds of Zarr (1971), as well as in his short story "From Beyond the Stars" (1975).
 After warring with the Elder Gods, Zathog, eager for revenge, entered into a compact with the brutal Zarr.
 The Zarr controlled most of the galaxy where they dwelt, and desired to conquer the rest of the universe.
 In return for helping him free his brethren, Zathog promised to give the Zarr the ability to travel through time and space.